 Here are five things you can do to become a successful leader, even if you are introverted.
 Most of all, learn how to capitalise on those unique traits that make you a better leader.

-Moreover, the quiet leadership style is often crucial to achieving long-term business success.
-If you are an introverted person, then there is no need to worry about it.
-There are so many ways you can improve your skills to become the best version of yourself.
-For example, learning more about the Capability Development framework can help you understand your team’s strengths and weaknesses and make decisions accordingly.
-HBDI is another tool that can assist you in it.
+A quiet leadership style can be essential for achieving long-term business success.
+If you are an introverted person, there is no need to worry about your potential.
+There are numerous ways to enhance your skills and become the best version of yourself.
+For instance, exploring the Hogan Assessment can provide valuable insights into your personality traits and leadership capabilities.
+Familiarising yourself with the HBDI tool can also help you understand your team’s strengths and weaknesses, enabling you to make more informed decisions.

 As introverts prefer to stay quiet, people often assume that they do not have excellent communication skills or are not comfortable in their own skin.
 After all, a common belief is that extroverts are excellent public speakers and great networkers–two things often sought in leaders–and that introverts simply seem to lack them.